 One very important trick I’ve learned when making pancakes is to NEVER press down on them with your spatula after you flip them.
 You see this in movies, but by pressing them you are deflating the bubbles and making the pancakes dense and thick.
 They’ll end up like hockey pucks.

-The flavor of these paleo pumpkin pancakes is unbeatable.
+The flavor of these keto + paleo pumpkin pancakes is unbeatable.
 Warm and sweet and spiced to perfection.
-I like mine topped with pure maple syrup, but you could also top them with paleo coconut whipped cream, chopped nuts, ghee, pumpkin butter, or almond butter.Print
+To keep them keto, top them with almond butter or pecan butter!
+For paleo, top with pure maple syrup, but you could also top them with paleo coconut whipped cream, chopped nuts, ghee, pumpkin butter, or almond butter.Print

 - 1/2 cup pumpkin puree

 - 4 large eggs